nsum/kings-hand/README.md

 + [Nikola Lozic](https://www.instagram.com/kings_hand_tattoo/?hl=en) - Photos, materials & support
 + [codeinstitute.net](https://codeinstitute.net/) - Lessons, videos, tutoring & support
 + [Mark Railton](https://markrailton.com/) - Mentoring and guidance

+# Development process
+  + I wanted to keep the website colorfully simple, so I decided on grey which reminds of modern tattoo ink.
+  + A lot of time was spent making website responsive on all screen sizes.
+  + Initially I made services page but because there was not too much material to dedicate entire page to it, I decided to delete it.
+All services content fitted into cards in index.html.
+  + I needed to add second (smaller) hero image because on smaller screens big hero image was 70% outsde the screen.
+  + 'Gallery' & 'Reviews' sections contain bootstrap class .card as that layout fitted what I imagined those two sections to be.
+  + 'About' section on index has several paragraphs that become hidden as the screen size gets smaller.
+This is to save real estate area.
+  + Video is uploaded because I had issues linking to it remotely while developing the website.

 # Testing